 Of course, there are things to consider there as well, such as transaction speed and fees.
 For example, wire transfers are the slowest — they can take up to a few days — but they are also the cheapest.
 Credit cards will deliver your money very quickly, but it may be expensive to use them.
 In the end, you will have to see which options are available, and then decide on your priorities — is speed more important than the cost of making a transaction, or is it the opposite?

 The next thing to consider is setting up your own cryptocurrency wallet.
-You see, centralised trading platforms are custodial, which means that they have their own wallets in which you need to deposit cryptos you wish to trade on the platform, or coins that you purchased.
+You see, centralised trading platforms are custodial, which means that they have their own wallets in which you need to deposit cryptos you wish to trade on the platform or coins that you purchased.
 Only after you have already placed the funds in the platform’s integrated wallet can you withdraw it to your own, private wallet, where you are the only one who holds the private keys.

-For some people, leaving coins in the exchange’s wallet is fine.
+For some people, leaving coins in the exchange’s crypto account wallet is fine.
 However, others feel that this is less safe.
-First of all, as long as the exchange holds the private key, it is no different than the bank, and once again, you are not the sole owner of your money.
+First of all, as long as the crypto exchange holds the private key, it is no different than the bank, and once again, you are not the sole owner of your money.
 Not to mention that there were plenty of hacks that resulted in users’ money being stolen from the platforms.
 If you intend to hold on to your cryptocurrency investment for a long period of time, you are better off transferring those funds into your own wallet.

 Of course, the costs are a big factor in the crypto industry.
-In fact, one of the reasons why the crypto industry is becoming more popular than banks is the low cost for making transactions and trading.
+In fact, one of the reasons why the crypto industry is becoming more popular than banks is the low cost of making transactions and trading.
 However, even within the crypto industry, there are platforms and even networks that are considered expensive.
 Ethereum, for example, has an extremely expensive network, where transaction fees can go to $50.

 Naturally, security is and should be your top priority when trading cryptocurrencies.
 Hacking attacks are quite common, although their success rate may vary.
 Then, there are scammers, fake projects, and alike.
-In other words, you should always use all the security measures offered by exchanges and wallets, like 2FA, setting up strong and complex passwords, and alike.
+In other words, you should always use all the security measures offered by crypto exchanges and wallets, like 2FA, setting up strong and complex passwords, and alike.
 Remember — in the crypto industry, you are the only one responsible for the safety of your funds.